-HIS 5419 International Relations
+HIS 5419 - International Relations

+Credits, 3 sem. hrs.
 Recitations and lectures three hours a week.
 A survey of the principal economic and territorial problems among nations.
-[Cross-listed as PLS 5419]

-HIS 5424 American Political Thought
+HIS 5424 - American Political Thought

+Credits, 3 sem. hrs.
 This course is a history of the development of an American political tradition and its relation to selected American political thinkers.

-HIS 5426 Europe in the Era of the French Revolution and Napoleon 3 sem. hrs.
+HIS 5426 - Europe in the Era of the French Revolution and Napoleon

+Credits, 3 sem. hrs.
 A study of the Age of Reason, the Old Regime and its critics, and the disturbing impact of the French Revolution and Napoleon on Europe in the late eighteenth and early nineteenth centuries.

-HIS 5427 Europe 1815-1918
+HIS 5427 - Europe 1815-1918

-Prerequisite: HIS 101-102 or Instructor's consent
+Credits, 3 sem. hrs.
+Prerequisite(s): HIS 101-HIS 102 or Instructor's consent.